 During a pulse operation, transient rods are ejected to induce a prompt-supercritical chain reaction of nuclear fission.
 In this process, a heavy nucleus (U-235) absorbs a neutron and splits, releasing neutrons, gamma rays, and energetic fission fragments.
 The fast-moving fragments collide with nearby atoms within a few microns of travel and efficiently transfer their kinetic energy into atomic vibrations, thereby heating the fuel.

-To test the pellet's mechanical integrity under extreme pulse operations, a series of in-pile experiments were conducted.
-Piles of fuel pellets (see \Cref{fig: 5_result/acrr/setup}a) were shocked under two energy levels of single pulse irradiation and the location of any resulting fractures were recorded.
+To test the mechanical integrity of the fuel pellets under extreme pulse operations, a series of in-pile experiments were conducted.
+Piles of fuel pellets (see \Cref{fig: 5_result/acrr/setup}a) were shocked under two energy levels of single pulse irradiation and the location of any resulting fractures was recorded.

 The solid fuel tested was BeO–UO$_2$, containing 6.9\% UO$_2$ by volume with 35\% $^{235}$U enrichment.
-In the experiment, two stainless steel cans were used to hold 24 total rows of pellets within a graphite holder, as shown in \Cref{fig: 5_result/acrr/setup}a.
+In the experiment, two niobium cans were used to hold 24 total rows of pellets within a graphite holder, as shown in \Cref{fig: 5_result/acrr/setup}a.
 Each row consisted of a pair of outer pellets and a pair of inner pellets, as illustrated in \Cref{fig: 5_result/acrr/setup}b.
 The entire assembly was positioned at the location of maximum energy deposition in the reactor.
 Two pulse levels were applied to each set of samples.
 The lower pulse corresponded to a total reactor energy deposition of 200 MJ, resulting in a theoretical adiabatic outer surface temperature of 1400\textdegree C for the outer pellets.
 The higher pulse corresponded to 247 MJ of total energy deposition, producing a theoretical 1600\textdegree C outer pellet surface temperature.
 In what follows, we will refer to each of these cases as the 200 MJ pulse or the 247 MJ pulse, respectively.